Dual Diagnosis Treatment Pratt, KS

 Iroquois Center For Human Development - 28.8 miles from Pratt, KS

-Iroquois Center For Human Development is a dual-diagnosis treatment center in Greensburg, KS that provides treatment services for mental health and substance use disorders that include borderline personality disorder as well as schizophrenia.
+Iroquois Center For Human Development is a dual-diagnosis treatment center in Greensburg, KS that provides treatment for substance use and mental health disorders that include mood disorders as well as avoidant personality disorder.

 Address: 610 East Grant Avenue, Greensburg, KS 67054 in Kiowa County